cs-shadowbq/puttygen-cygwin/README.md

 ### Why Cygwin?

-Even the cygwin makefile is designed to compile the windows UI version.
-Putty has many `Makefile` for each of the diferent architectures and platforms.
+Even the cygwin makefile putty-tools is designed to compile the Windows UI version.
+Putty has many `Makefile`(s) for each of the diferent architectures and platforms.

-Cygwin requires the use of the `mgw` environment, but it doesnt map well to standard windows.

 Note: Why not use WSL2?
 WSL2 does not work in Amazon EC2 or other virtual environments easily off the shelf.

+#### Limitation of DLL

+When using the compiled binary, you must include the `cygwin1.dll` in the current folder for context dll loading, or install it into `c:\windows\system32\`

 ## What does it do?